1998 Winter Olympics closing ceremony: Handover of the Olympic flag

 First, the Greek flag was raised while its playing the national anthem.
 Second, the Japanese flag was raised while its playing the national anthem.
 Third, the Flag of the United States raised while its playing the national anthem.
 The Olympic flag was passed by the Mayor of Nagano City, Tasuku Tsukada, to IOC President Juan Antonio Samaranch, who then handed it over to the Mayor of Salt Lake City, Deedee Corradini.
 The flag will be raised again in Sydney, Australia for the 2000 Summer Olympics on 15 September 2000 for the opening ceremony.

-Salt Lake 2002 presentation
+Contrast, culture and courage: "See you in 2002".

-Salt Lake City, the host city of the 2002 Winter Olympic Games, presented a special performance See You in 2002.
+Salt Lake City, the host city of the 2002 Winter Olympic Games, presented a special performance called Contrast, Culture and Courage.